Open Enrollment is Oct 15 – Dec 7: Review Your Medicare Options for 2026

 I receive the Part D low-income subsidy (Extra Help) and currently don’t pay any premium or deductible.
 Can I stay in my same plan or do I need to switch plans to continue with no premium or deductible?

-If you are already in one of these three continuing plans, you can stay in your plan and not pay a premium or deductible.
-If you are in either Elixir Rx Secure or Humana Basic Rx, you will need to enroll into a different benchmark plan before December 7.
-(Reminder: When in a benchmark plan, you are still responsible for your copays which will be up to $4.15 for generic drugs or $10.35 for brand name drugs.)
+If you are already in one of these two continuing plans (HealthSpring Assurance Rx or Wellcare Classic), you can stay in your plan and not pay a premium or deductible.
+Reminder: When in a benchmark plan, you are still responsible for your copays which will be up to $5.10 for generic drugs or $12.65 for brand name drugs.
 You may also join a non-benchmark plan but you may have to pay a premium.

 What if I miss the AEP and still want to make a change?
 Are there other times during the year I can change my health plan and/or Part D coverage?